American Express Betting Sites

 Experienced punters will have noticed however that bookmakers do not accept American Express.
 A lot of retailers and companies do not take AmEx due to the high fees involved although this is not the reason why you cannot gamble using the the card.
 In this guide we explain why Am Ex is not generally accepted as a way of funding your betting account directly.
 We also show you some ways in which you can still deposit into betting sites using Am Ex through indirect methods.

 Online Bookmakers That Accept American Express

-I doubt you will find an online betting site that accepts American Express directly and if you do you are likely to have to pay hefty fees to use it.
+Given the recent CC ban you will not find an online betting site that accepts American Express directly and if you are outside the UK and you do fone one you are likely to have to pay hefty fees to use it.
 The main reason Am Ex is not available for online gambling is due to the terms of the card provider more so than those of the bookmaker, and there are several reasons for this.

 Secondly Am Ex merchant fees are particularly high and this is the reason American Express card holders are restricted from using their card in a load of situations other than betting online.
 American Express typically charge merchants around 5% whereas Visa and MasterCard fees are usually 2% or less.
 Most UK bookies offer free deposits and withdrawals so you can understand from their point of view that they will not accept this payment method.

 Even bookmakers that regularly charge fees for depositing like Betfair and ComeOn do not accept AmEx and that tells you something.
 Both bookies charge between 1-5% for most payment methods but even here there is no facility to bet with American Express.
 The high fees of AmEx is a principle reason why they can offer their card holders so many points and cash back rewards but the negative connotation of this is it reduced the number of merchants that are prepared to take it.